ZNormen/ScientificStudentConference/README.md

 - Change language from Hungarian to English for better understanding
 - Try to add the DB to the files for others to access
+- organize files into folders for more clarity